Codenames-Ren/Sonata-Violin/README.md

 ## 🙏 Acknowledgments

-- CodeIgniter Team for the awesome framework
+- [CodeIgniter Team](https://codeigniter.com/) for the awesome PHP framework
-- Tailwind CSS for the styling framework
+- [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
+- [SweetAlert2](https://sweetalert2.github.io/) for the beautiful, responsive, and customizable popup boxes
 - All contributors who have helped this project

 ---